discordjs/guide/guide/creating-your-bot/creating-commands.md

 * Difficult to organize;
 * General bad practice.

-Next, we'll be diving into something called a "command handler"–code that makes handling commands easier and much more efficient.
+Next, we'll be diving into something called a "command handler" – code that makes handling commands easier and much more efficient.
 This allows you to move your commands into individual files.

 ## Resulting code